 Lessons of a Leader

-Pinchas contains a mini-essay on leadership, as Moses confronts his own mortality and asks God to appoint a successor.
+The parsha of Pinchas contains a masterclass on leadership, as Moses confronts his own mortality and asks God to appoint a successor.
 The great leaders care about succession.
-In Chayei Sarah we see Abraham instruct his servant to find a wife for Isaac so that the family of the covenant will continue.
-David chooses Solomon.
-Elijah, at God’s bidding, appoints Elisha to carry on his work.
+In parshat Chayei Sarah we saw Abraham instruct his servant to find a wife for his son Isaac, so that the family of the covenant will continue.
+King David chose Solomon.
+Elijah, at God’s bidding, appointed Elisha to carry on his work.

-“May the Lord, God of the spirits of all flesh, choose a man over the congregation who will go out before them and come in before them, who will lead them out and bring them in, so that the congregation of the Lord will not be like sheep without a shepherd.”
+“May the Lord, God of the spirits of all flesh, choose a person over the congregation who will go out before them and come in before them, who will lead them out and bring them in, so that the congregation of the Lord will not be like sheep without a shepherd.”
 (Num.
-27: 16)
+27:16)

-Maimonides in The Guide for the Perplexed says that this is a basic feature of the human condition.
+The Rambam says that this is a basic feature of the human condition.
 Homo sapiens is the most diverse of all life forms.
-Therefore co-operation is essential – because we are different, others are strong where we are weak and vice versa – but it is also difficult, because we respond to challenges in different ways.
+Therefore co-operation is essential – because we are each different, others are strong where we are weak and vice versa – but cohesion is also difficult, because we each respond to challenges in different ways.
 That is what makes leadership necessary, but also demanding:

-This great variety and the necessity of social life are essential elements in man's nature.
-But the well-being of society demands that there should be a leader able to regulate the actions of man; he must complete every shortcoming, remove every excess, and prescribe for the conduct of all, so that the natural variety should be counterbalanced by the uniformity of legislation, and the order of society be well established.
+This great variety, and the necessity of social life, are essential elements in human nature.
+But the well-being of society demands that there should be a leader able to regulate the actions of each person; they must complete every shortcoming, remove every excess, and prescribe for the conduct of all, so that the natural variety should be counterbalanced by the uniformity of legislation, and the order of society be well established.

 Leaders respect differences but, like the conductor of an orchestra, integrate them, ensuring that the many different instruments play their part in harmony with the rest.
 True leaders do not seek to impose uniformity.
 They honour diversity.